ExtendRealityLtd/Malimbe/README.md

       </Malimbe.ValidatePropertiesMethod>
     ```
   * In case the method already exists the additional instructions will be weaved into the _end_ of the method.
 The method name lookup is case insensitive.
-  * If necessary the method and will be adjusted to override a base type's method of the same name, Accessibility levels are also adjusted as needed.
+  * If necessary the method and the base type's method will be adjusted to override the method of the same name.
+Accessibility levels are also adjusted as needed.
 * `XmlDocumentationToFieldTooltip.Fody`: A generic weaver (though made for Unity).
 Looks up the XML `<summary>` documentation for any field that is public or uses `[SerializeField]` and ensures `[Tooltip]` is used on that field with that summary.
   * The weaver only runs on types that match a namespace.
 Specify the namespaces to act on via (multiple) XML _elements_ called `NamespaceFilter`.
 The elements' values are used as ([.NET Standard's][Regex]) regular expressions.
   * Instead of `TooltipAttribute` the attribute can be customized with the XML _attribute_ `FullAttributeName`, e.g.: